IGME-202-2221/Garden-Sim/README.md

 **Objective:**

-When a flower is found (critter falls within a certain area around the flower object), bees & hummingbirds will seek that flower.
+When a flower is found (critter falls within a certain area around the flower object), bees & butterflies will seek that flower.
 The bee will also change to a slight color tint or have a particle effect when actively seeking a flower.

 #### Steering Behaviors